c4tom/DreamDevBox/docs/advanced/add-custom-cname-records.rst

 you want to expose to your container by a different CNAME of your choice.

-Think of it as setting your ``/etc/hosts``, but which will be distributed accross all hosts which are using the Devilbox' bundled DNS server.
+Think of it as setting your ``/etc/hosts``, but which will be distributed accross all hosts which are using the DreamDevBox' bundled DNS server.

 How?
 ====